National Historic Trail

 The Lewis and Clark National Historic Trail winds nearly 4,900 miles through the homelands of more than 60 Tribal nations.
 It follows the historic outbound and inbound routes of the Lewis and Clark Expedition of 1803-1806 from Pittsburgh, Pennsylvania to the Pacific Ocean.
 Follow the trail to find the people, places, and stories that make up the complex legacy of the expedition.

 National Historic Site

 The Pearl Harbor attack intensified existing hostility towards Japanese Americans.
-As wartime hysteria mounted, President Roosevelt signed Executive Order 9066 forcing over 120,000 West Coast persons of Japanese ancestry (Nikkei) to leave their homes, jobs, and lives behind and move to one of ten Relocation Centers.
-This single largest forced relocation in U.S. history is Minidoka's story.
+As wartime hysteria mounted, President Roosevelt signed Executive Order 9066.
+Over 120,000 persons of Japanese ancestry (Nikkei) had to leave their homes, jobs, and lives behind, and were forced into one of ten prison camps spread across the nation.
+This is Minidoka's story.

 National Historical Park

 Since time immemorial, the valleys, prairies, mountains, and plateaus of the inland northwest have been home to the Nimiipuu (Nez Perce) people.
 Extremely resilient, they survived the settling of the United States and adapted to a changed world.
 Nez Perce National Historical Park consists of 38 places important to the history and culture of the Nimiipuu.
 Explore these places.
 Learn their stories.